abanoubmesiha/me50-abanoubmesiha/README.md

 - I also made a simple calculator of income and expenses by AngularJS.
 - I still learning NodeJS and still didn't finish it's project.
 - lastely, you will find some games like Rock, Paper, and Scissors, X and O, and Pixel Art Maker.
+- Source Code of Jotto App is attached.